Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Taxonomy of finite-memory strategies

 \section{Taxonomy of finite-memory strategies}

 In this section, we comment on the relationships between the classes of finite-memory strategies in terms of expressiveness.
-We say that a class $\mathcal{C}_1$ of FM strategies is no less expressive than a class $\mathcal{C}_2$ if for all games $\game$, for all FM strategies $\mathcal{M}\in\mathcal{C}_2$ in $\game$, one can find some FM strategy $\mathcal{M}'\in\mathcal{C}_1$ of $\game$ such that $\mathcal{M}$ and $\mathcal{M}'$ are outcome-equivalent strategies.
-For the sake of brevity, we will say that $\mathcal{C}_2$ is included in $\mathcal{C}_1$, and write $\mathcal{C}_2\subseteq\mathcal{C}_1$.
+We say that a class $\stratClass_1$ of FM strategies is no less expressive than a class $\stratClass_2$ if for all games $\game$, for all FM strategies $\mealy\in\stratClass_2$ in $\game$, one can find some FM strategy $\mealy'\in\stratClass_1$ of $\game$ such that $\mealy$ and $\mealy'$ are outcome-equivalent strategies.
+For the sake of brevity, we will say that $\stratClass_2$ is included in $\stratClass_1$, and write $\stratClass_2\subseteq\stratClass_1$.

 Figure~\ref{figure:lattice} summarises our results.
-In terms of set inclusion, each line in the figure indicates that the class below is strictly included in the class above.
-Each line is decorated with a reference to the relevant results.
+Each line representing an inclusion is decorated with a reference to the relevant results.
 The strictness results hold in one-player deterministic games.
-In particular, there are no collapses in the diagram in either two-player deterministic games and in Markov decision processes.
+In particular, there are no collapses in the diagram in the turn-based setting, which subsumes two-player deterministic turn-based games and Markov decision processes.